molspace/FastMVS_experiments/README.md

 # FastMVS experiments

-This repository is a modified version of Fast-MVSNet for Deep Learning course project "How good MVSNets are at Depth Fusion".
+This repository contains the code to reproduce the results of Deep Learning course project "How good MVSNets are at Depth Fusion?".

 Based on CVPR 2020 paper: